 Desktop computer case

-The look of a desktop computer's case may be important for asthetical reasons, but it is better to focus on other features of the case such as the amount of free bays (used to accommodate DVD writers, hard drives, etc), or if the case has USB ports at the front which can be very useful, especially for digital cameras.
+The look of a desktop computer's case may be important for aesthetical reasons, but it is better to focus on other features of the case such as the amount of free drive bays (used to accommodate DVD writers, hard drives, etc).

-Ventilation is another concern when it comes to choosing a computer case, it is always wise to have a fan inside the case (chassis fan), as well as the power supply unit's own fan.
-Some cases come complete with built-in chassis fans, while other models only have the necessary holes and fittings to accommodate any additional fans.
+Ventilation is another concern when it comes to choosing a computer case, it is always wise to have a fan inside the case (chassis fan) as well as the power supply unit's own fan.
+Some cases come complete with built-in chassis fans, whilst other models only have the necessary holes and fittings to accommodate any additional fans.
 There are many different models of chassis fan on the market yet they all have the same standard fitting and are very straightforward to install.
 Chassis fans are inexpensive and the cost is negligible compared to the potential cost of a component overheating and needing to be replaced.

 Power supply unit (PSU)

-The power supply unit, or PSU, which provides the computer with power also warrants a mention, especially when it comes to the future upgradability of the machine.
+The power supply unit (PSU) which provides the computer with power also warrants a mention, especially when it comes to the future upgradability of the machine.

-Each PSU is given a particular power rating, this typically ranges from around 300 Watts, through to 500 Watts and more.
-The more hard drives, optical drives and other components your computer has (including fans), the more power it needs.
+Each PSU is given a particular power rating, this typically ranges from around 300 Watts through to 500 Watts and above.
+The more hard drives, optical drives and other components your computer has (including fans) the more power it will require.